-Homeopaths, however, see symptoms as an expression of the body's attempts to heal itself.
+Homeopaths, however, see symptoms as an expression of the body’s attempts to heal itself.
+This is one of the homeopathy principles.
 They see them as a positive sigh that the body is fighting illness and so they should not be suppressed.
-Homeopathic remedies are aimed at stimulating and supporting the body's healing mechanism.
-For this reason they can sometimes provoke what homeopaths call an "aggravation" whereby symptoms may get worse before they improve.
+Homeopathic remedies are aimed at stimulating and supporting the body’s healing mechanism.
+For this reason they can sometimes provoke what homeopaths call an “aggravation” whereby symptoms may get worse before they improve.

 Homeopathic remedies are prescribe for the whole person and are based on the principles established by Hahneman: the law of similars, the principle of minimum dose and prescribing for the individual.

 The law of similars: